Titu Cusi

+His 1570 work Relación de la conquista del Peru is a rare account of the Spanish conquest of the Inca Empire from the vantage point of an Inca elite.

 Rule

 During his rule at Vilcabamba, the provisional governor-general Lope Garcia de Castro wanted to negotiate with him.
 The negotiations were about Cusi leaving the Vilcabamba and accepting a Crown pension.
-After negotiations escalated, around 1568, Titu Cusi was baptized into the Roman Catholic Church, as Diego de Castro.
+After negotiations escalated, around 1568, Titu Cusi was baptised into the Catholic Church, as Diego de Castro.

 Titu Cusi made Túpac Amaru a priest and custodian of Manco Inca's body in Vilcabamba.

 Túpac Amaru became the Inca ruler after Titu Cusi's death in 1571.
 Titu Cusi's close companion Martín de Pando, who had worked as a scribe for the Inca for over ten years and Augustinian Friar Diego Ortiz were blamed for killing Titu Cusi by poisoning him.
-Both were killed.
+Tito Cusi died after catching a chill while fencing with Pando.
+Both Ortiz and Pando were subsequently killed.

 Cusi is the "narrator" and source of An Inca Account of the Conquest of Peru, a firsthand account of the Spanish invasion, narrated by him in 1570 to Spanish missionary Fray Marcos García and transcribed by Martín de Pando, his mestizo assistant.

 The resulting hybrid document offers a unique Inca perspective on the conquest.
 The confusion and misunderstandings of first contact are described in the account, including beliefs that the Spaniards were gods.
-The section that describes the moment when Manco Inca, the father of the author and the brother of Atahualpa, receives the first news of the Spaniards' arrival from coastal tribesman is of particular note.
+The section that describes the moment when Manco Inca Yupanqui, the father of the author and the brother of Atahualpa, receives the first news of the Spaniards' arrival from coastal tribesman is of particular note: